 Last-minute gifts?
 There’s still time to be thoughtful!
-Use The 5 Love Languages to pinpoint what will be most appreciated.
-To learn more, or to find out your love language, go to their site and take the free quiz.
-So interesting and fun!
+If you know the recipient’s love language, you can come up with the perfect gift easy.
+To learn more, or to find out your love language, buy the book, The 5 Love Languages, or go to their site and take the free quiz!
 Have your friends and family take it and get some insight on how they show and receive love.

 - Words of Affirmation